Best Vitamin B12 Injection Site – Administering B12 Shots

-As with the intramuscular B12 injection site on the arm, you can use the side or back of your upper arm for a subcutaneous injection.
-This may be easier when using the help of another person, whether that be a family member, friend, or caregiver.
+You can use the side or back of your upper arm for a subcutaneous injection.
+This may be easier when using the help of another person.
 Pinch a thick layer of skin on the upper side of your arm and inject the needle at the appropriate angle into this pinched skin.

 Frequently Asked Questions

 What Are The Benefits Of A B12 Shot Injection?

 Vitamin B12 injections help combat B12 deficiency and can have various benefits.
 Benefits include increased energy levels, weight loss, increased hair growth or prevention of hair loss, and improved sleep in those with deficiencies.